 Instead of worrying about holding a certain weight now, I’ve grown to love doing what makes me feel BEST– whether that’s eating dessert after dinner or lifting heavy weights at the gym.
 There are still days when I’m tempted to tear myself down about something I dislike on my body, but I quickly fight these thoughts and remind myself what I love about my body.

 As a side note, I married a guy who builds me up so well.
 For instance, he reminds me constantly his favorite version of me is when I’m wearing my retainer, with my hair in a knot on the top of my head, in my pajamas.
-When I get a breakout on my face or am having a bad hair day, he reminds me how beautiful I am, and this has really helped further my self confidence getting external validation that God designed me perfectly.
-I believe self confidence should come from within first, but having a man who encourages me along the way is a huge blessing.
+When I get a breakout on my face or am having a bad hair day, he reminds me how beautiful I am, and this has really helped further my self-confidence getting external validation that God designed me perfectly.
+I believe self-confidence should come from within first, but also having a man who encourages me along the way is a huge blessing.